 If you’re planning to hang your wreath, think about how the decorations will hang and in what direction.

-Use garden wire to neatly and firmly attach the decorations in place.
+Neatly and firmly attach the decorations in place.
 Garden wire is best for securing sprigs of holly and ivy from your garden, while baubles can be tied to the branches of your wreath with their individual hanging cords, or scraps of colour-coordinating ribbon.

 Consider adding cuttings from rosemary bushes, slices of dried orange and cinnamon sticks to create a wreath that both looks and smells incredible.